lgodard/nwjs-node-packager/README.md

 Running on Linux, it targets Linux, Windows and OSX platforms.

+It uses few standard commands and `unzip` command line.
+Main actions are full javascript

 It can optionally replace the js file with a V8 snapshot to avoid directly reading the source code.

 CLI Usage